4 Markers for Financial Match in a Relationship

 Fights about finance are different than, say, arguments over cleaning or affection because it’s easy to measure how money is spent.

-That’s why it’s important in any romantic relationship for partners to be on the same page when it comes to
+That’s why it’s important in any romantic relationship for partners to be on the same page when it comes to finance.

 Paul Nourigat, a financial consultant and author of the book, “No Time To Wander: the financial compass for young Americans,” says there are four crucial markers for financial compatibility — transparency, communication, common goals, and periodic review.